enewbury/cloud/README.md

 Setup S3 Buckets as [primary storage](https://docs.nextcloud.com/server/latest/admin_manual/configuration_files/primary_storage.html)

 Create a AWS user with permission to accces the S3 bucket.
 Provide your AWS Key and Secret below.
-The default bucket name is: 'nextcloud-{{ nextcloud_server_fqdn }}'.
+The default bucket name is: 'nextcloud-{{ cloud_server_fqdn }}'.

 This only works on the initial run of the playbook. **If a file config.php exists already it won't be changed.** This will not migrate an existing Nextcloud installation to a S3 bucket.